nerves-project/nerves/docs/Experimental Features.md

 Firmware update files (`.fw`) contain everything your target needs to boot and run your application.
-Commonly, this single file package will contain your root filesystem, the linux kernel, a bootloader, and some extra files and metadata specific to your target.
+Commonly, this single file package will contain your root filesystem, the Linux kernel, a bootloader, and some extra files and metadata specific to your target.
 Packaging all these files together provides a convenient and reliable means of distributing firmware that can be used to boot new devices as well as upgrade existing ones.
 Unfortunately, this mechanism is not conducive